kdurance/100-days-of-code/log.md

 Mostly JavaScript learning today.

 Only doing an hour today and I really needed to get back to daily JavaScript learning so I can up my web skills.
 I also made some small tweaks to one of my personal site pages.<br><br>

+#### Day 46: March 28, 2021
+Spent an hour with a web dev friend getting advice on my personal website design, so I did a little bit of tweaking while we were talking but that was it.
+Needed to prioritize time with family and self-care.<br><br>

+#### Day 47: March 29, 2021
+Redid the design of my personal homepage and my blog page.

+Much happier with my design.
+My convo with my friend yesterday and some rest helped.<br><br>